Nick Madrigal: Chicago Cubs

 On July 30, 2021, Madrigal was traded along with Codi Heuer to the Chicago Cubs in exchange for Craig Kimbrel.
 Madrigal made his Cubs debut in 2022 and played 59 games in that season, hitting .249/.305/.282, producing 0.7 WAR while playing second base.

 On January 13, 2023, Madrigal agreed to a one-year, $1.2 million contract with the Cubs, avoiding salary arbitration.
 Madrigal opened the 2023 season with the Cubs as their primary third baseman.
 In 92 games for Chicago, he slashed .263/.311/.352 with two home runs, 28 RBI, and 10 stolen bases.

 In 51 games for the Cubs in 2024, Madrigal slashed .221/.280/.256 with no home runs and 10 RBI.
 While playing with the Triple–A Iowa Cubs, he suffered a fracture in his left hand after he was hit by a Trey Wingenter pitch.
 Madrigal was transferred to the 60–day injured list on September 1.
 On November 22, the Cubs non–tendered Madrigal, making him a free agent.

 New York Mets

 On January 31, 2025, Madrigal signed a one-year, split contract with the New York Mets.
 On February 28, it was announced that Madrigal was likely to miss the entirety of the 2025 season after suffering a fractured left shoulder that would require surgery.

+Los Angeles Angels

+On January 9, 2026, Madrigal signed a minor league contract with the Los Angeles Angels.
+He made 38 appearances for the Triple-A Salt Lake Bees, slashing .275/.353/.366 with two home runs, 23 RBI, and three stolen bases.
+On May 27, the Angels selected Madrigal's contract, adding him to their active roster.
+He made 15 appearances for Los Angeles, batting .273/.385/.295 with two RBI and one stolen base.
+Madrigal was designated for assignment by the Angels on June 22.
+He elected free agency after clearing waivers on June 25.

+Tampa Bay Rays

+On June 28, 2026, Madrigal signed a minor league contract with the Tampa Bay Rays.
+Madrigal played for the Triple-A Durham Bulls before he was promoted to the major leagues following an injury to Taylor Walls on September 8.